starting a clothing brand with joel perna

 Here’s what I tell every founder: your goal isn’t to spend less, it’s to spend smarter.

-• Put 70% of your budget into product & launch.
+• Put 70% of your budget into product, launch and relevant mentoring — learn to operate.

 • Put 10% into extras.